TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 <ul>
 <li>

-When the context requires it, we will specify whether we mean **real diagonalizable** or **complex diagonalizable**.
+When the context requires it, we will specify whether we mean **real diagonalisable** or **complex diagonalisable**.

 </li>
 <li>

-Since the real numbers are contained in the complex numbers, a matrix that is real diagonalizable is automatically complex diagonalizable.
+Since the real numbers are contained in the complex numbers, a matrix that is real diagonalisable is automatically complex diagonalisable.

 </li>
 <li>